stonewareslord/BaiGfe/README.md

 Remove Mandatory Login of Geforce Experience - [support: v3.14.x to v3.19.x(current)]
 # How to Remove Mandatory Login

-make a backup of every files you edit !
+Make a backup of every files you edit!

+But if you forget to make a backup, you may copy the original from app-3.20.1.57-orig.js

 # Easy copy/paste fix :